 Staffing levels were adequate on the day of the inspection.
-In addition to the RP, there was an accredited checking pharmacy technician, who was the store manager, a pharmacy technician and two pharmacy advisors.
-One of the pharmacy advisors was undertaking training to become a pharmacy technician.
+In addition to the RP, there were three pharmacy advisors, one of whom was the store manager, and a medicines counter assistant.
 The team had a good rapport and felt they could manage the workload with no undue stress and pressure.
 The staff had clearly defined roles and accountabilities, and tasks and responsibilities were allocated to individuals on a daily basis.
 Rotas were completed in advance to plan for absences, which were usually covered rearranging shifts, or by part-time staff increasing their hours.
 In an emergency, the manager would call on support from other local stores.